The Ancient Greek ψιλά – δασέα Distinction as a Possible Source for the maǧhūr – mahmūs Distinction in Sībawayhi’s Kitāb

 Cited by 3 other publications

-This list is based on CrossRef data as of 26 june 2021.
+This list is based on CrossRef data as of 13 april 2022.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.